openPMD/openPMD-api/docs/source/install/install.rst

    #   -DCMAKE_INSTALL_PREFIX=$HOME/somepath
    # for options append:
    #   -DopenPMD_USE_...=...
-   # e.g. for python support add:
+   # e.g. for Python support add:
    #   -DopenPMD_USE_PYTHON=ON -DPython_EXECUTABLE=$(which python3)
    cmake ../openPMD-api